hpc-io/h5bench/README.md

 - **TO_READ_NUM_PARTICLES**: required, the number for particles attempt to read.

 ### Async related settings
-- **ASYNC_MODE**: optional, the default is ASYNC_NON.
+- **ASYNC_MODE**: optional, the default is NON.
-  - ASYNC_NON: the benchmark will run in synchronous mode.
+  - NON: the benchmark will run in synchronous mode.
-  - ASYNC_EXP: enable the asynchronous mode.
+  - EXP: enable the asynchronous mode.
 An installed async VOL connector and coresponding environment variables are required.
-- **IO_MEM_LIMIT**: optional, the default is 0, requires **ASYNC_MODE=ASYNC_EXP**, only works in asynchronous mode.
+- **IO_MEM_LIMIT**: optional, the default is 0, requires **ASYNC_MODE=EXP**, only works in asynchronous mode.
 This is the memory threshold used to determine when to actually execute the IO operations.
 The actual IO operations (data read/write) will not be executed until the timesteps associated memory reachs the threshold, or the application run to the end.
 - **DELAYED_CLOSE_TIMESTEPS**: optional, the default is 0.
 The groups and datasets associated to to the timesteps will be closed later for potential caching.

 ### Compression settings
 - **COMPRESS**: YES or NO, optional.
+Only applicable for WRITE(h5bench_vpicio), has no effect for READ.
 Used to enable compression, when enabled, chunk dimensions(CHUNK_DIM_1, CHUNK_DIM_2, CHUNK_DIM_3) are required.
 To enable parallel compression feature for VPIC, add following section to the config file, and make sure chunk dimension settings are compatible with the data dimensions: they must have the same rank of dimensions (eg,.
 2D array dataset needs 2D chunk dimensions), and chunk dimension size cannot be greater than data dimension size.
 ```
 COMPRESS=YES # to enable parallel compression(chunking)